 - Literature–Theatre 470 (thesis).

-Completion of Theatre 162 requirement.
+Completion of the crew requirement.
 See explanation in the theatre department section of the catalog.
 Students are expected to have completed this requirement by the time the junior qualifying examination is taken.

 Junior Qualifying Examination/Thesis